Request for Proposals 2014

 Proposal Style Guide

-The proposal body (sections I-IX below) should be not exceed 3 pages in length and should have the following format:
+The proposal body (sections I-VIII below) should be not exceed 3 pages in length and should have the following format:

-- Describe the importance of the project to the field.
+Describe the importance of the project to the field.
 Will it continue beyond the summer?
 What are the prospects for outside funding in the future?
-Describe how the project fits within the CMOP science and education mission.

 - Faculty Stipend ($6,000)